gatariee/ACG-CA2/README.md

                 - AES is typically used for data encryption
     - Issues Solved:
         - Data transferred between the client and server is encrypted with an AES key
+            - Confidentiality of data in transit is restored
+        - The RSA keypairs are encrypted with a password (for the client)
             - The AES key is distributed using RSA
-        - The RSA keypairs are encrypted with a password (for the client)
-        - Confidentiality is restored
+            - Confidentiality of data at rest is restored
 - Integrity
     - Problem:
-        - The data is not verified
+        - The data is not verified by the client and server, the data could be tampered with
-        - An attacker can modify the data
+        - Integrity of data in transit is compromised (client and server)
     - Solution:
         - We will solve this by using a message digest via a hash function
         - We will use SHA-256 (Secure Hash Algorithm 256)